-There is a risk that through the acts or omissions of the Company, or individuals within the Company, result in poor or unfair outcomes for customers and clients, colleagues, or other stakeholders, or that affect market integrity.
-This risk is managed through Group policies and processes including Code of Conduct, Conflict of Interest, Market Abuse and Investment Communications Recording policies.
+There is a risk that through the acts or omissions of individuals, the Company delivers poor outcomes for customers, colleagues, or other stakeholders, or affect market integrity.
+Due to the broad nature of conduct risk, management is pervasive and reflected in Group policy and processes including but not limited to the Code of Conduct and the Conflict of Interest, Market Abuse and Investment Communications Recording policies.